|

 Exception: A new period of six months in placement with the successor guardian is not required, nor is Resource Family Approval.
 Refer to Guardians for more information.

-- Kinship guardianship established and dependency dismissed or wardship terminated concurrently or subsequently to the establishment of the kinship guardianship,
+- Dependency jurisdiction must be terminated under WIC Section 366.3 or wardship terminated under WIC Section 728(d), concurrently or subsequently to the establishment of the kinship guardianship.

-Additionally, the county SW/PO must document in the guardianship case study that:
+Additionally, the assigned Social Worker or Probation Officer (SW/PO must document in the guardianship case study that:

 - Being returned home or placed for adoption are not appropriate permanency options for the child.